Dog Food Advisor › Forums › Off Topic Forum › German Shepherd behavior help!

 Most communities have vets that are mobile, they will come to your home to give vaccinations and treat, they have fully equipped vans, all they need is a driveway.

-- This reply was modified 7 months, 3 weeks ago by anon101.
+- This reply was modified 4 years, 6 months ago by anonymous.

 My family and I would never give this dog up.
 All I was wondering was if getting a calmer dog breed would help him…Not Replace him with a “cute little puppy”.
 I just wanted some ideas for the best way to handle his situation.
 We don’t want to just put our dog on drugs to calm him down, we would rather have him be trained properly.
 I am currently researching trainers in our area.